docs/svelte/01-introduction/01-overview.md

 - `parameters`: Any custom parameters

-Return an object with:
+Return an object with either:

 ```svelte